ashik85/flutter-miniapp/README.md

+# Android Studio app
-An interactive Flutter app (Android Studio) by a beginner
+An interactive Flutter app using dart by a beginner